Viola Davis

-Davis and her husband, Julius Tennon, are founders of a production company, JuVee Productions.
-Davis is also widely recognized for her advocacy and support of human rights and equal rights for women and women of color.
-She received a star on the Hollywood Walk of Fame in 2017 and became a L'Oréal Paris ambassador in 2019.
-The audiobook narration of her 2022 memoir Finding Me earned Davis a Grammy Award in 2023.
+Davis and her husband are founders of the production company JuVee Productions, and she is also widely recognized for her advocacy and support for human rights and women of color.
+She became a L'Oréal Paris ambassador in 2019.
+The audiobook narration of her 2022 memoir Finding Me won her the Grammy Award for Best Audio Book, Narration & Storytelling Recording.